On the equation N_{K/k}(\Xi)=P(t): Rational points under Schinzel's hypothesis

 \section{Rational points under Schinzel's hypothesis}

 Let $k$ be a number field.
-Let $\Omega_k$ be the set of all places of $k$ and $S_{inf}\subset \Omega_k$ all infinite places.
-Let $P(t)$ be a polynomial over $k$.
+Let $\Omega_k$ be the set of all places of $k$.
+Let $P(t)$ be a nonzero polynomial over $k$.
 In this section we mainly consider the question whether the Brauer-Manin obstruction is the only obstruction to the Hasse principle and weak approximation for a smooth and proper model of the $k$-variety defined by

-where $\Xi$ is a variable in $K$, $K/k$ is a finite extension and $N_{K/k}$ is a formal norm associated with the extension for the variable $\Xi$.
+where $\Xi$ is a "variable" in $K$, $K/k$ is a finite field extension and $N_{K/k}$ is a formal norm associated with the extension for the variable $\Xi$.

-A positive answer was given by Colliot-Th\'el\`ene, Sansuc and Swinnerton-Dyer in their remarkable paper (\cite{CTSS87}) when the degree of $P(t)$ is 4 and $K/k$ is a quadratic extension.
-A positive answer is also known when the extension $K/k$ is of degree 3 and the polynomial $P(t)$ is of degree at most 3 (\cite{CTSal89}).
-For $k=\Q$ and $K/\Q$ arbitrary, and $P(t)$ having just two roots, each of them rational, we also have a positive answer (\cite{CHS1},\cite{HBSK}).
+A positive answer was given by Colliot-Th\'el\`ene, Sansuc and Swinnerton-Dyer in their remarkable paper (\cite{CTSS87}) when $P(t)$ has degree $\leq 4$ and $K/k$ is a quadratic extension.
+A positive answer is also known for the following cases: the extension $K/k$ has degree 3 and the polynomial $P(t)$ has degree at most 3 (\cite{CTSal89}); the polynomial $P(t)$ having just two roots in $k$ and $K/k$ arbitrary (\cite{CHS1,HBSK,SJ}); $k=\Q$, $P(t)$ has degree $2$ and $K/\Q$ arbitrary (\cite{BH,DSW}); $k=\Q$, $P(t)$ is split in $\Q$ and $K/\Q$ arbitrary (\cite{BM,BMS,HSW}).

 Conditional results have been obtained under Schinzel's hypothesis (H).
 Under this hypothesis, Colliot-Th\'el\`ene, Skorobogatov and Swinnerton-Dyer (\cite[Thm.
-1.1 (e)]{CTSSD98}), proved that the Brauer-Manin obstruction is the only obstruction to the Hasse principle and weak approximation for smooth projective models of varieties defined by an equation $N_{K/k}(\Xi)=P(t)$ when the extension $K/k$ is abelian and norm equations $N_{K/k}(\Xi)=c$ (for any $c\in k^*$) satisfy the Hasse principle and weak approximation, for instance when $K/k$ is cyclic.
-Their result is more general, they consider smooth projective varieties $X$ over $k$ which admit a fibration over the projective line such that
+1.1 (e)]{CTSSD98}) proved that the Brauer-Manin obstruction is the only obstruction to the Hasse principle and weak approximation for smooth projective models of varieties defined by an equation $N_{K/k}(\Xi)=P(t)$ when the extension $K/k$ is abelian and norm equations $N_{K/k}(\Xi)=c$ (for any $c\in k^\times$) satisfy the Hasse principle and weak approximation, for instance when $K/k$ is cyclic.
+Their result is more general, they consider smooth projective varieties over $k$ which admit a fibration over the projective line such that

 (a) A certain abelianity condition on the splitting field of the singular fibres holds (Condition (i) in \cite[Thm.
 1.1]{CTSSD98}).